huggingface/blog/controlnet.md

 For inference, both the pre-trained diffusion models weights as well as the trained ControlNet weights are needed.
 For example, using [Stable Diffusion v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) with a ControlNet checkpoint require roughly 700 million more parameters compared to just using the original Stable Diffusion model, which makes ControlNet a bit more memory-expensive for inference.

-Because the pre-trained diffusion models are looked during training, one only needs to switch out the ControlNet parameters when using a different conditioning.
+Because the pre-trained diffusion models are locked during training, one only needs to switch out the ControlNet parameters when using a different conditioning.
 This makes it fairly simple to deploy multiple ControlNet weights in one application as we will see below.

 ## The `StableDiffusionControlNetPipeline`